lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

     metabolic phenotype, ie more pronounced in insulin resistant subjects, was initial metabolic phenotype taken into account in the present analysis?"*

-    The initial metabolic phenotype and subsequent influence of saturated fatty acids is taken into account in the time-by-fatty acid interaction. {{expand}}
+        The initial metabolic phenotype and subsequent influence of saturated fatty acids is taken into account in the time-by-fatty acid interaction.
+In the present analysis, there were no significant time-by-NEFA interactions.

     - *"it is a pity that the analysis of fatty acids composition in phospholipids and serum cholesteryl esters have been published in a separate paper, altogether this would add very much to the total interpretation."*

-    While we agree with the reviewer that inclusion of the phospholipid and cholesteryl ester farctions would have added to the interpretation, the volume and complexity of the analyses would not have been publishable with current journal word and figure count limits.
-This was the reason we decided to publish the fractions in separate manuscripts, to maintain a clear and focus narrative within the constraints of the journals limits {{rephrase}}.
+        While we agree with the reviewer that inclusion of the phospholipid and cholesteryl ester (as well as the triacylglycerol) fractions would have added to the interpretation, the volume and complexity of the analyses would not have been publishable given current journal word and figure count limits.
+This was the reason we decided to publish the fractions in separate manuscripts, to maintain a clear and focused narrative within the constraints of the journals limits.
-    {{mention my thesis?}}

     - *"some discussion on what determines plasma fatty acid profile may be useful, beside spillover also (selective) release by endogenous lipolysis.
     To what extent does it reflect dietary composition, was habitual fat intake taken into account?"*

+        {{add from the notes}}

 - *"Altogether, this paper would gain strength by addressing the limitations in interpretation in more detail."*

+    Based on comments from multiple reviewers, the limitation section has been expanded.

 ## Associate Editor